aegon1994/Diabetic-Retinopathy-classifier/README.md

 I trained model with EfficienNet_B1 and k-fold to avoid overfiting.
 When I trained my model with EfficienNet_B2 and without k-fold, My model is overfiting very nuch(train_loss : val_loss is about 0.3-0.5 : 300-500).
 I tried EfficienNet_B0 and EfficienNet_B1 with no k-fold, but result wasn't good enough(train_loss : val_loss is about 0.3-0.5 : 80-100 and 0.3-0.5 : 2-5).
 After I trained model with EfficienNet_B1 and k-fold, the result is better now(result will show in next section).

 The processing is below:
-Set k = 5 for k-fold -> Create a k-fold iterator with StratifiedKFold in Pytorch framework -> Set ratio between train data and val data
+Set k = 5 for k-fold -> Create a k-fold iterator with StratifiedKFold in Pytorch framework -> Set ratio between train data and val data -> Set coditions of model -> Set loss function, optimizer and schduler of lr_decay -> Set mixup and cutmix -> trianing(including probability of mixup and cutmix) -> Show training result ->
+ Save model -> Predicted result